XuewenWangUGA/GMATA/README.md

 [more detailed installation steps](GMATA_installation.pdf)

-## GMATA can fully run at either of two ways:
+## GMATA can fully run at three ways:
 1. run at the graphic interface: This is recommended for who do have programming skills.
-Only mouse click is needed for this method to run GMATA.
+Only mouse click is needed for this method to run GMATA. or
-2. run at the command interface: This can run batchly and integrate into your pipeline.
+2. run all commands by a single step: This can run batchly and integrate into your pipeline. or
+3. step by step command

  ## Run graphic interface
  `java -jar GMATA.jar`